mukhtar-github/mukhtar-github/README.md

 ### About

-Hi 👋!
-I'm **Mukhtar**, a Mechanical Engineer who transitioned into a Software Developer.
-I started my programming journey in 2018 as a non-traditional developer with no background in Computer Science.
+**Mukhtar Tanimu** is a Mechanical Engineer who transitioned into a Software Developer.
+He started programming in 2018, driven by a passion for creating digital solutions to solve practical problems.
+As a Fleet Manager, **Mukhtar** faced challenges with inefficient vehicle information management processes, leading him to develop **VIMAP** (Vehicles Information Management Application) to streamline fleet data management for organizations.
+Currently, **Mukhtar** is leading the development of **Taxpoynt**, a SaaS project aimed at modernizing tax collection for small businesses in Nigeria by digitizing and simplifying the tax filing process.
+This project highlights his dedication to using technology to improve operational efficiency and compliance. **Mukhtar** presented a paper at the **ICEGOV 2024** conference, that covered the impact of **Taxpoynt** in transforming tax compliance for small businesses through digital innovation.
+**Mukhtar** holds a Master’s in **Engineering Management** and is proficient in various technologies, including JavaScript, React, and Next.js.
+His work showcases his technical skills and ability to enhance business processes through technology.

 ### Built VIMAP